Northwestern Health Sciences University: Academics

+Northwestern Health Sciences University offers 11 academic programs: Acupuncture and Chinese Medicine, Chiropractic, Message Therapy, Nutrition, Post Baccalaureate Pre-Health, Radiation Therapy, Radiologic Technology, and Undergraduate Health Sciences.
+The university is accredited by the Higher Learning Commission.

 The curriculum for the Doctor of Chinese Medicine program provides about 3,000 hours of didactic and clinical instruction in acupuncture, Chinese herbology, and related studies such as Tui Na, Qigong, introductory Chinese language skills and practice management.
 The program takes three years of full-time enrollment to complete.
 The curriculum for the Master of Acupuncture program is similar to that of the Chinese medicine program, but does not include herbal studies.
 This program includes more than 2,300 hours of instruction, taking two and two-thirds years of full-time enrollment to complete.

 The Master of Acupuncture and Doctor of Chinese Medicine programs are offered by the university are accredited by the Accreditation Commission for Acupuncture and Chinese Medicine.

-The Doctor of Chiropractic program offered by the university is accredited by the Commission for Accreditation of the Council on Chiropractic education.
-The full-time day program consists of more than 4,300 credit hours over 10 trimesters.
+The Doctor of Chiropractic program offered by the University is accredited by the Commission for Accreditation of the Council on Chiropractic education.
+The program offers an evidence-informed curriculum focused on clinical practice.
+The college is also regarded as a leader in Sports Chiropractic due to its popular and extensive sports and rehabilitation emphasis program.
+NWHSU's chiropractic program consistently ranks in the top 3 for board scores and has one of the highest graduation rates in the US.
+The full-time day program consists of 10 trimesters.
 The students may also complete a Bachelor of Science degree in human biology while enrolled in the chiropractic program.

+The Massage Therapy program offered at NWHSU is the only massage therapy school in Minnesota to receive accreditation from the Commission on Massage Therapy Accreditation (COMTA).

 Campus

 Northwestern Health Sciences University is located on a 25 acre campus in suburban Bloomington.
-The 230000 sqft main building was formerly a junior high school, but has since been renovated to accommodate the university containing laboratories, lecture halls, classrooms, a library, a bookstore, three public clinics, an auditorium, a cafeteria, a gymnasium, a research center, and a swimming pool.
-Construction projects include the addition of the Wolfe-Harris Center for Clinical Studies and the Greenawalt Library.
-The university is currently constructing a 48000 sqft new academic facility called the Wolfe-Harris Center for Excellence.
+The campus has been renovated to accommodate the growing needs of the University which houses state-of-the-art laboratories, lecture halls, classrooms, a library, a bookstore, three public clinics, an auditorium, a cafeteria, a gymnasium, and a research center.

 Founded on June 2, 1941, with just three students, Northwestern College of Chiropractic was first housed on the sixth floor of the W. T. Grant Department Store on Nicollet Avenue in downtown Minneapolis.
 The college quickly outgrew the space and relocated in 1949 to 2222 Park Ave. in Minneapolis.

 In 1974 Northwestern moved to a former Catholic grade school at 1834 Mississippi Blvd. in St. Paul.
 Over the next decade, the college continued to grow.
 By 1983 it had reached capacity and a new building was needed.
-Thanks to a $500,000 donation from Dan Gainey, a grateful chiropractic patient and owner of Jostens Inc., the college moved to its current site in Bloomington.
+Thanks to a $500,000 donation from Dan Gainey, owner of Jostens Inc., the college moved to its current site in Bloomington.